 Takeaway: Proper material handling and storage is essential when it comes to warehouse environments.
 In our online course, we cover the basics of recognizing potential hazards, understanding the methods of accident prevention and how to properly move, handle and store materials.

-An animal sanctuary in Oregon has been ordered to pay over $12,000 in OSHA fines as a result safety infractions that were observed over the course of three visits.
+An animal sanctuary in Oregon has been ordered to pay over $12,000 in OSHA fines as a result of safety infractions that were observed over the course of three visits.
 Inspectors discovered that there had been over 30 incidents of the chimps biting, scratching, bruising and even completely tearing off the skin of workers.
 (Yikes!)
-There were also at least four finger or thumb amputations.
+There were also at least four-finger or thumb amputations.

 Takeaway: While it’s likely that some of the affected workers could have been distracted by looking down at their iPhones, it seems clear that the all-glass design doesn’t promote worker safety.
 Be sure to be aware of your surroundings at all times and post safety signage wherever it’s needed.